Mental Health Situation in Bangladesh in 2023

 Mental health issues in Bangladesh are a severe problem.
 One of the biggest concerns is the lack of awareness and accessibility to mental health services.
 Even though mental health is as important as physical health, the stigma around mental health is still prevalent.
 This is due to various reasons, including the belief that mental health needs to be hidden and kept private.
-Some people still believe that treating mental health problems is the only way to “fix them.”
+Some still believe treating mental health problems is the only way to “fix them.”

 According to recent studies, the prevalence of mental health disorders is very high in Bangladesh.
 The mental health situation in Bangladesh is shocking.
 WHO reports that Bangladesh is one of the top 10 countries with the highest prevalence of mental health disorders globally.
 The report states that 30 percent of the population suffers from mental health problems.